Hope University: Education & Workforce Development

 Participants are invited to use the computer lab and career center for job seeking, resume writing, and personal career counseling.

 Participants can meet individually with volunteers for GED preparation, math/literacy tutoring, and general mentorship to set personal goals.
+If interested, a participant should meet with a staff member to discuss your personal goals.

 Community Partner Classes